BestTimesToVisit.com Logo

 Trufi (Shared Taxis)

-Trufis are shared taxis that follow specific routes, similar to minibuses but often more comfortable.
-They're a good alternative to minibuses for a slightly more relaxed journey.
-They're usually identified by their route number.
+Trufis are shared taxis that follow specific routes, similar to minibuses but often more comfortable and less crowded.
+They're a good alternative to micros for a slightly more pleasant ride.

 Walking